 Destroying the human embryos that were not selected for introduction into the female’s uterus is ethically no different than using an abortifacient drug or manually killing a prenatal child intrauterin by vacuum aspiration, dilation and evacuation, saline poisoning, or any other depraved methodology.

-Human life begins at fertilization and therefore, human rights, to include the right to life, should begin at fertilization.
+Human life begins at fertilization and therefore, human rights, to include the right to live, must begin at fertilization.
 How small we are or how developed we are should have no bearing on our humanity.
 A newborn infant is less developed than a toddler who is again less developed than a teenager who is less developed than an adult.
 Do we assign an increasing value on their humanity as they continue to develop after birth?
 The answer is no. Then why do we assign an increasing value to humanity prior to birth?
 Even most abortion advocates become pro-life at around 20-24 weeks of gestation.
 This is assigning value based on level of development.